norwd/fmtya/README.md

 and if any yaml files are reformatted, it will commit them back to the branch that was pushed.

-Note that if the default token is used, GitHub Action workflow files cannot be formatted.
+Note that the `actions: write` permission is also needed in addition to just the `contents: write` permission on its own.
 This is due to a limitation in GitHub's permissions system.
-See the [advanced setup](#advanced-setup) example to see how to format workflow files.

 ```yaml
 ---